I don't hate LeadPages or ClickFunnels. As a matter of fact, I have read (and loved) Expert Secrets and DotCom Secrets.

 If you don't have a WordPress site… you can set one up in 5 minutes and just use it for sales and landing pages.
 Same as what you'd be doing with LeadPages and their cousins.

-I’ve used these plugins on my own websites (check out my homepage and salespages like this one) and on my clients’ sites.
+I've used these plugins on my own websites and on my clients' sites.
 You can see a full list of all of my favorite things here (Oprah has hers and I have mine *smile*).

 My favorite page builder plugins…

 My absolute favorite page builder plugin is Thrive Architect plugin.
 It's easy to use, they have great templates and features.